MySQL/MariaDB Parallel Replication: inventory, use-cases and limitations

 In the last 24 months, MySQL/MariaDB replication speed has improved a lot thanks to parallel replication.
 MySQL and MariaDB have different types of parallel replication; in this talk, I present the different implementations, with their limitations and the corresponding tuning parameters.
 I cover what to do to make parallel replication faster and what to avoid for maximizing parallel replication benefits.
 I also present benchmark results from real Booking.com workloads.
 Finally, I discuss some deployments at Booking.com that take advantage of parallel replication speed improvements.

 Senior System Engineer, Booking.com

-Since joining Booking.com in October 2013, Jean-François is working on growing the MySQL installations by removing replication bottlenecks (he also works on other engineering problems that are less relevant here).
-One of his latest project is the Binlog Server but he also has an in deep understanding of GTIDs and parallel replication (and a respectable understanding of InnoDB, Linux and TCP/IP).
-Before Booking.com, he worked as a System/Network/Storage Administrator in a Linux/VMWare environment, as an Architect for mobile services provider, and as a C and Java Programmer in an IT Service Company.
-Even before that, when he was learning computer science, J-F studied cache consistency in distributed system and network group communication protocols.
+Since joining Booking.com in October 2013, Jean-François is working on growing the MySQL/MariaDB installations by removing replication bottlenecks (he also works on other engineering problems that are less relevant here).
+Some of his latest projects are making Parallel Replication run faster and deploying Binlog Servers.
+He also has a good understanding of replication in general and a respectable understanding of InnoDB, Linux and TCP/IP.
+Before Booking.com, he worked as a System/Network/Storage Administrator in a Linux/VMWare environment, as an Architect for a Mobile Services Provider, and as a C and Java Programmer in an IT Service Company.
+Even before that, when he was learning computer science, J-F studied cache consistency in distributed systems and network group communication protocols.